harriish/App-Development-with-Backstage-/README.md

 # App-Development-with-Backstage
-onboard services onto the platform using developer portals and Backstage plugins
+onboard services onto the platform using developer portals with Backstage plugins

 # Architectural Flow Overview